onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 2. Time-sensitive coordination is necessary for node operators to make sure their node loads the correct image after the HCU but not too early in case of an unforeseen crash.
 As software upgrades always entail some non-zero risk, all node operators need to be on standby during the HCU.
 3. When all Execution Nodes reboot synchronously, transaction processing stalls for a few minutes.
-Nevertheless, during Execution Nodes’ HCU, the flow network continues to ingest and order transaction for subsequent execution.
+Nevertheless, during Execution Nodes’ HCU, the Flow network continues to ingest and order transaction for subsequent execution.
    Execution nodes catch up once they are back online with the new software version.

 The goal of this work is (i) to extend and refine the HCU mechanism to allow updates to other node roles (i.e. remove limitation 1)